THS-International/website/src/markdown-pages/news/spring-2020-reception-comes-to-a-close.md

   Secondly, we thank our wonderful collaborators this Reception period.
-Thank you to KTH Outdoor Club, KTH Dance, and our Chapter International Group collaborators (S, E&MiT, and M).
+Thank you to Students for Sustianability, KTH Outdoor Club, KTH Dance, and our Chapter International Group collaborators (S, E&MiT, and M).
 We also thank the photographers Paul from Marknadsföringsgruppen and Hari for capturing all of the special moments from the Reception.
 Thank you PQ and Osqstämman for your great performances at the Banquet.
 Thanks Platoon DJ's, RN, and NKM for working with us during all of our big festive events.
 Furthermore, thank you to THS as a whole for your help.

   Finally, thank you to the Project Team and the Project Managers for your hard